KohaILS/koha-manual-zh-cn/source/tools.rst

 -  PASSWORD_RESET

-   -  This notice is sent when a patron requests a new password from the OPAC in order to validate the email address.
+   -  This notice is sent when
+      :ref:`a patron requests a new password from the OPAC <resetting-your-password-label>` in order to validate the email address.

    -  The password reset feature is controlled by the :ref:`OpacResetPassword` system preference.